jul-sh/archive-jul.sh/src/pages/about/cv/index.md

 - Developed and implemented company-wide processes for design research
 - Agile & cross-functional structure

+## Community

+### Google Developer Expert for Web Technologies

+- Member of a global program that recognizes individuals who are experts and thought leaders in one or more Google technologies.

 ## Education

 ### Google Developer Challenge Scholarship: Mobile Web Specialist